CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>EAP Second Authentication Method</summary>

 Selected EAP Second Authentication Method.
 View only.
 Visible only for networks with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘PEAP’.
 Default value depends on the network.
-Possible values:
+Possible options:

 1. MSCHAPv2